denzubechi/denzubechi/README.md

 ### Hi there, I'm [Samuel Nzubechi](https://www.linkedin.com/in/samuel-nzubechi/) 👋</h1>
 I am a Software Engineer with a background in Mechatronics Engineering.
-I love solving complex data and algorithmic problems and creating a dynamic approach to solving them - Student at Holberton School(ALX).
+I love solving complex data and algorithmic problems and creating a dynamic approach to solving them

 - 🔭 I’m currently working on **Something new🙂**